 In its early life the brand initially used ETA movements and chronograph modules from La Joux-Perret, but with a greater number of watches housing in-house movements, Hublot has become increasingly vertically integrated.

 The company has arguably overplayed the concept of limited edition models, frequently releasing a dizzying array of new timepieces.
 This may lead to some limited editions failing to attract premiums over the brand’s regular watches.
-However, it may also provide opportunities for would-be buyers to acquire well-kept pre-owned timepiece, at significantly less than new.
+However, it may also provide opportunities for would-be buyers to acquire a well-kept pre-owned timepiece, at significantly less than new.